Protocol Integrity Audits for Funds & Boards

 We deliver:

-divergence map + next-step decision options + what to test next
+divergence map + next-step decision options + targeted follow-up tests

 VP question: